AdityaGarg8/t2-ubuntu-repo/README.md

 You should be able to install and update the following packages with `apt`.

+**WARNING** :- apple-bce and apple-ibridge packages should NOT be installed if installing the t2-kernel-script package, as t2 kernels have these drivers built in.

 - **apple-bce**: Exposes Keyboard, Camera, Touchbar, etc as USB devices.
 Also does audio.
 - **apple-ibridge**: Touchbar driver, keyboard backlight on mbp16,X (ones where touchbar does not have esc key in it).
 - **apple-t2-audio-config**: Audio config files for the audio device apple-bce has.